iWaraxe/CriticalThinking/lectures/en/lecture-05-question-masters.md

 ---

 ## 5.9.
+Advanced Research Tools

+### [seq:085] When Basic AI Isn't Enough

+###### SCRIPT
+Sometimes you need more than just conversation – you need serious research power! 🔬 Tools like Perplexity Labs just launched game-changing features that let you build trading strategies, create interactive dashboards, and even develop mini web apps, all through conversation!
+It's like having a research assistant, data scientist, and web developer all in one.
+But remember – even these powerful tools need great prompts and critical thinking.
+They can help you analyze F1 race data or research longevity studies, but YOU still need to verify, question, and interpret what they find!

+###### VISUAL
+- Research tool comparison: Basic AI vs Specialized tools
+- Perplexity Labs examples: Trading dashboard, F1 analysis, research tools
+- "Power Tools" vs "Basic Tools" analogy
+- Student as research director with AI assistants
+- Complex task breakdown: Research → Analysis → Visualization

+###### NOTES
+- Perplexity Labs launched with app-building capabilities (May 2025)
+- Can create functional dashboards and tools through conversation
+- Useful for school projects requiring data analysis
+- Still requires human oversight and verification
+- Bridges gap between AI chat and professional research tools

+###### DEMONSTRATION
+"Research Tool Showcase":
+1. Show basic AI research vs Perplexity Labs research
+2. Example: "Create a dashboard showing climate change data"
+3. Compare depth, sources, and interactivity
+4. Discuss when to use advanced vs basic tools

+###### ACTIVITY
+"Research Challenge":
+1. Groups get complex research questions
+2. Try solving with basic AI first
+3. Then use advanced research tools
+4. Compare results and discuss trade-offs
+5. Present findings using best approach

+###### LINKS
+- Perplexity Labs examples and tutorials
+- Research tool comparison matrix
+- Data verification strategies for complex projects
+- Academic integrity guidelines for AI research tools

+---

+## 5.10.
 Fact-Checking and Verification

 ### [seq:090] Trust but Verify

 ###### SCRIPT
 Even with perfect prompts, remember our earlier lessons – AI can still make mistakes!
 Part of being a Question Master is knowing when and how to verify.
 Ask AI to cite sources, cross-check important facts, and use multiple AIs for comparison.
+Here's a recent reality check: Some AI benchmarks that make models look super smart might be "contaminated" – meaning the AI has seen those exact problems during training!
+It's like a student taking a test with questions they've already practiced.
 Great prompts reduce errors but don't eliminate them.
 Stay sharp, detectives!

 ###### VISUAL
 - Verification workflow diagram
+- NEW: "Benchmark contamination" illustration showing AI "studying for the test"
 - Fact-checking checklist integration
 - Multiple AI comparison setup
 - "Question Master + Detective" hybrid badge